 - Do not mix chlorine bleach with ammonia or acids such as vinegar and/or rust remover.
-Mixing can produce a toxic gas which may cause death. - •Do not wash or dry articles that have been cleaned in, washed in, soaked in, or spotted with combustible or explosive substances (such as gasoline, degreasers, dry-cleaning solvents, kerosene, etc.) which may give off vapors that could ignite or explode.
+Mixing can produce a toxic gas which may cause death. - Do not wash or dry articles that have been cleaned in, washed in, soaked in, or spotted with combustible or explosive substances (such as wax, paint, gasoline, degreasers, dry-cleaning solvents, kerosene, etc.) which may ignite or explode.

-Do not add these substances to the wash water, and do not use these substances around your washer and/or dryer during operation.
+Do not add these substances to the

+wash water, and do not use these

+substances around your washer and/or dryer during operation.

-- •HYDROGEN GAS is produced by the chemical action within your water heater and the gas can accumulate in the water heater and/or water pipes if hot water has not been used for a period of two weeks or longer.
+WARNING-HYDROGEN GAS is produced by the chemical action within your water heater and the gas can accumulate in the water heater and/or water pipes if hot water has not been used for a period of two weeks or longer.
 HYDROGEN GAS CAN BE EXPLOSIVE UNDER THESE CIRCUMSTANCES.
-So to prevent the possibility of damage or injury, if you have not used hot water for two weeks or more, or move into a residence in which the hot water system may not have been used for some time, turn on all hot water faucets and allow them to run for several minutes before using any electrical appliance which is connected to the hot water system.
+So to prevent the possibility of damage or injury, if you have not used hot water for some time, turn on all hot water faucets and allow them to run for several minutes before using any electrical appliance which is connected to the hot water system.
 This will allow any hydrogen gas to escape.
-Since the gas is flammable, do not smoke or use an open flame or appliance during this process. - Never reach into washer while it is moving.
-Before loading, unloading or adding clothes, push in the Cycle Selector knob to "STOP" position, then wait until the machine has completely stopped before opening the lid.
+Since the gas is flammable, do not smoke or use two weeks or more, or move into a system may not have been used for residence in which the hot water flammable, do not smoke or use an open flame or appliance during this process.

+Never reach into washer while

+it is moving.
+Before loading, unloading or adding clothes, push in the Cycle Selector knob to "STOP" position, then wait until the machine has completely the machine has completely stopped before opening the lid.

 - Close supervision is necessary if this appliance is used by or near children.
-Do not allow children to p l a y on oriwith this appliance or any discarded appliance.
-Dispose of discarded appliances and shipping or Beforeg materials properly. discarding washer, or removing from service, remove the washer lid. - Keep all laundry aids (such as detergents, bleaches, fabric softeners, etc.) out of the reach of children, preferably in a locked cabinet.
-Observe all warnings on container labels to avoid personal injury. - Keep the area around and underneath your appliances free from the accumulation of combustible materials, such as lint, paper, rags, chemicals, etc. - Keep the floor around your appliances clean and dry to reduce the possibility "Les lipping. - To minimize the possibility of electric shock, unplug this appliance from the power supply before attempting any maintenance or cleaning (except the removal and cleaning of the lint filter).
+Do not allow children to play inside, on or with this appliance or any discarded appliance.
+Dispose of discarded appliances and shipping or packing materials properly.
+Before discarding a washer, or removing from service, remove the washer lid. - Keep all laundry aids (such as detergents, bleaches, fabric softeners, etc.) out of the reach of children, preferably in a locked cabinet.
+Observe all warnings on container labels to avoid personal injury. - Keep the area around and underneath your appliances free from the accumulation of combustible materials, such as lint, paper, rags, chemicals, etc. - Keep the floor around your appliances clean and dry to reduce the possibility of slipping. - To minimize the possibility of electric shock, unplug this appliance from the power supply before attempting any maintenance or cleaning (except the removal and cleaning of the lint filter).